Manage Jump Client Settings

 You can set Jump Clients to allow or disallow simultaneous Jumps from the Jump > Jump Items > Jump Settings section.
 If allowed, multiple users can gain access to the same Jump Client without an invitation to join an active session by another user.
 If disallowed, only one user can Jump to a Jump Client at a time.
 Only an invitation by the user who originated the session can allow for a second user to access the session.

 Uninstalled Jump Client Behavior determines how a Jump Client deleted by an end user is handled by the access console.
 Depending on dropdown option selected, the deleted item can either be marked as uninstalled and kept in the list or actually be removed from the Jump Items list in the access console.
-If the Jump Client cannot contact the Secure Remote Access Appliance at the time it is uninstalled, the affected item remains in its offline state.
+If the Jump Client cannot contact the B Series Appliance at the time it is uninstalled, the affected item remains in its offline state.

 Set the default connection type of the Jump Client to be deployed.

-The Passive Jump Client Port specifies which port a passive Jump Client uses to listen for a "wake up" command from the appliance.
+The Passive Jump Client Port specifies which port a passive Jump Client uses to listen for a "wake up" command from the B Series Appliance.
 The default port is 5832.
 Ensure that firewall settings allow inbound traffic on this port for your hosts with passive Jump Clients.
-Once awake, Jump Clients always connect to the appliance on port 80 or 443 outbound.
+Once awake, Jump Clients always connect to the B Series Appliance on port 80 or 443 outbound.

 Allow users to attempt to wake up Jump Clients provides a way to wake up a selected Jump Client by broadcasting Wake-on-LAN (WOL) packets through another Jump Client on the same network.
 Once a WOL is attempted, the option becomes unavailable for 30 seconds before a subsequent attempt can be made.
 WOL must be enabled on the target computer and its network for this function to work.
 The default gateway information of the Jump Client is used to determine if other Jump Clients reside on the same network.
 When sending a WOL packet, the user has an advanced option to provide a password for WOL environments that require a secure WOL password.